tarwn/lessthandot-hugo/blogs/content/posts/2013-03-19-unique-index-difference-between-oracle.md

 INSERT INTO TestUnique VALUES(null);
 ```

-Now let&#8217;s insert one more NULL
+Now let's insert one more NULL

 sql
 INSERT INTO TestUnique VALUES(null);